cgwire/kitsu/docs/getting-started-production/README.md

 On the first tab of the **Settings** page, Kitsu asks you about a brief.
 It's a good way to keep track of the first brief of the production, and being able to get back to it later.

-**/!\ Only Studio manager permission have acess to the Settings page /!\**
+** /!\ Only Studio manager permission have access to the Settings page /!\ **

 ![Production settings Brief](../img/getting-started/settings_brief.png)

 ### Define Production's Parameters

 The second tab is the more **important**.
-You need to define your production's parameter to be sure that everything will go smoothly.
+You need to define your production's parameters to be sure that everything will go smoothly.

 ![Production settings Parameters](../img/getting-started/settings_parameters.png)